shwetabh2002/Vehicle-booking/README.md

 Navigate to the project directory:

-Copy code
-cd vehicle-registration-app
 Install the dependencies:

-Copy code
-npm install
 Set up the MongoDB connection:

-Open the app.js file.
 Replace the MongoDB connection string (mongodb+srv://...) in the mongoose.connect() method with your own MongoDB connection string.

 Start the application:

-bash
-Copy code
-npm start
-Access the application in your browser at http://localhost:3000.
+Access the application in your browser at the localhost on 3000.

 Usage

 Open your browser and go to http://localhost:3000.
 Fill in the required information on each page and click the "Next" button to proceed to the next step.
 Once you reach the "Select Date" page, choose a start date and end date for the vehicle registration.